 5 Robo-Advisors with Downside Risk Protection – Investment Management for Turbulent Markets

 Downside protection strategies for investing are in high demand.
-The 2018 markets shook investors out of their complacency.
+The 2018 market tumble and the 2022 decline are shaking investors out of their complacency.
 The largest DOW point drop ever occurred on February 5th 2018 and tested the nine year bull market.
-Since then, volatility is rampant.
+Since then, volatility has increased, amid another 3 year bull market.

 Most traditional robo-advisors work like this.
-Investors select their risk tolerance, from conservative to aggressive, the robo creates an investment portfolio with low fee index funds and rebalances regularly.
-When markets tank, instead of selling, the platform buys more shares in investments that have lost the most value.
+Investors select their risk tolerance, from conservative to aggressive, the robo creates an investment portfolio with low-fee index funds and rebalances regularly.
+When markets tank, instead of selling, the robo-advisory platform buys more shares in investments that have lost the most value.
+This is called rebalancing.
 The diversified portfolio is designed to temper losses as under-performing assets are offset by winning investments.

 The typical robo-advisor might not be enough for active investors seeking downside risk protection.
 If you want a robo-advisor that focuses on downside protection strategies, instead of the standard approach, there are a few platforms to check out.

 The active investing robo-advisors go beyond the traditional approach, focus on downside risk protection, and actively trade to minimize losses in an effort to beat the market.